Categories: Dead Key FOBS

 The second key fob, also used by Acura, uses a sliding button near the top of what is actually the mechanical key itself.
 The third one, found on Honda key fobs, uses a slide button just below the mechanical key on the main body of the remote control.
 See the image below right.

-There are two exception.
-The first is found in the Honda Civic beginning with the 2022 model year and the Acura Integra beginning in 2023.
+There are several exceptions.
+The first is found in the Honda Civic beginning with the 2022 model year, and added the CR-V, HR-V and Passport in 2026.
+The Acura Integra, beginning in 2023, uses the same design, as does the new Acura ADX introduced in 2025.
 In these models the key cylinder is hidden behind the driver’s door handle.
 It is exposed simply by pulling the handle into the open position (left).
-The mechanical key can then be inserted into the cylinder.
+The mechanical key can then be inserted into the cylinder from beneath.
 Other models may follow.

 The introduction of the Acura ZDX and Honda Prologue all electric models in 2024 also brings an entirely new door handle.
 In this case, the lock cylinder is hiding behind a cap at the back of the handle.
 Insert the mechanical key into the slot shown in the image to the right.
 Turn the key and the cap moves to the right and can be removed.
 This reveals the lock cylinder.
 The key can now be used in the cylinder to unlock the car.